Laurier Archives and Special Collections Acquisition Policy

 Special Collections

 Comprehensive Collecting Areas: Laurier Archives and Special Collections acquires the organizational records of national environmental organizations and local conservation organizations, as well as the personal papers of environmental activists and scholars who study the environment and resource management in Canada.
 Organizational and personal records on the following topics will also be considered: water resources in Canada, management of Canada’s northern resources, and biosphere reserves in Canada.
-Laurier Archives and Special Collections acquires the records of the Evangelical Lutheran Church in Canada and corporate records of the Martin Luther University College at Wilfrid Laurier University.
+Laurier Archives and Special Collections acquires the records of the Evangelical Lutheran Church in Canada, its Eastern Synod, and corporate records of the Martin Luther University College at Wilfrid Laurier University.
 Laurier Archives and Special Collections acquires polling data and reports from the polling firm Ipsos Canada.

 Rare Books